Idaho Springs, Colorado: History

 On January 5, 1859, during the Colorado gold rush, prospector George A. Jackson discovered placer gold at the present site of Idaho Springs, where Chicago Creek empties into Clear Creek.
 It was the first substantial gold discovery in Colorado.
 Jackson, a Missouri native with experience in the California gold fields, was drawn to the area by clouds of steam rising from some nearby hot springs.
 Jackson kept his find secret for several months, but after he paid for some supplies with gold dust, others rushed to Jackson's diggings.
 The location was originally known as "Jackson's Diggings".
 Once the location became a permanent settlement, it was variously called "Sacramento City", "Idahoe", "Idaho", "Idaho City", and finally "Idaho Springs".

 The first placer discoveries were soon followed by discoveries of gold veins in the rocks of the canyon walls on both sides of Clear Creek.
 Hard rock mining became the mainstay of the town long after the gold-bearing gravels were exhausted.

 The Idaho Springs miners' strike of 1903 demanding an eight-hour day erupted into violence in May 1903.
 This was a conflict was a part the much broader Colorado Labor Wars, where the Western Federation of Miners sought to pressure mining companies into improving conditions for miners.

 The 1969 film Downhill Racer portrayed an alpine ski racer from Idaho Springs, played by Robert Redford; a brief scene was shot on location in Idaho Springs.
 Several scenes from the comedy film The Overbrook Brothers were filmed here in the spring of 2008.

 Geography

 Idaho Springs is located in northeastern Clear Creek County along Clear Creek near the confluence of its tributary, Chicago Creek.

 According to the United States Census Bureau, the city has a total area of 5.7 km2, of which 0.09 sqkm, or 1.53%, is water.

 Climate

 Idaho Springs has a humid continental climate (Koppen: Dfb) with moderately cold winters and warm summers with cool nights.
 Annual snowfall is heavy, averaging 72 inches (183 cm).

+Idaho Springs is notable for having relatively even levels of precipitation between all months.
+An average of 40 inches of precipitation fall each year.